 Presented to an outstanding youth volunteer whose dedicated service advances awareness of our cause.

-Congratulations to all of the recipients of the 2016 FARE Vision Awards!
+Congratulations to all the recipients of the 2017 FARE Vision Awards!